Erlemar/dswok/General ML/Decision Tree.md

 ## Structure
 * **Root Node**: The topmost node representing the entire dataset.
-* **Internal Nodes**: Nodes that  represent the features of the dataset and are used to make decisions.
+* **Internal Nodes**: Nodes that represent the dataset's features and are used to make decisions.
 * **Branches**: Connections between nodes, representing decision rules.
 * **Leaf Nodes**: Terminal nodes that provide the final output (class label (mode of the training instances) or value (mean of the training instances)).

 ## Training Process
 1. Feature Selection: Choose the best attribute to split the data.
 2. Split Point Decision: Determine the best split point for the chosen feature.
-3. Splitting: Divide the dataset based on the chosen feature and split point: left child note contains data points where the feature value is less then the split point, right child node - with values more than the split point.
+3. Splitting: Divide the dataset based on the chosen feature and split point: left child note contains data points where the feature value is less than the split point, right child node - with values more than the split point.
 4. Recursion: Repeat steps 1-3 for each child node until stopping criteria are met.

 ### Splitting Criteria